 Icelandic Name Generator - Character Names from the Norse Tradition

-Generate Icelandic names from the *Edda* and Saga tradition — the language that changed the least of all the Germanic languages, preserving Old Norse cases in a living language spoken by 370,000 people.
+Generate Icelandic names from the *Edda* and Saga tradition.
+Icelandic is the Germanic language that changed least over a millennium, still carrying Old Norse case endings in a living tongue spoken by 370,000 people.

 Icelandic: The Living Old Norse

-Icelandic (*Íslenska*) is more conservative than any other North Germanic language — it retains the full Old Norse case system (nominative, accusative, dative, genitive), grammatical gender (masculine, feminine, neuter), and much of the original vocabulary that other Scandinavian languages simplified away.
-A speaker of modern Icelandic can read the medieval *Eddas* and Sagas with relatively little difficulty, in the way a modern English speaker cannot read Chaucer without a glossary.
-This linguistic conservatism is partly deliberate: the Icelandic Language Committee (*Íslenska málnefnd*) actively resists loanwords, coining new Icelandic words from existing roots instead of borrowing.
-The computer is a *tölva* (number prophetess, from *tala* number and *völva* prophetess).
-The telephone is a *sími* (an old Icelandic word for wire or thread).
-This practice of language preservation reflects the Icelandic cultural commitment to continuity with the medieval literary tradition.
-Iceland was settled in 874 CE, primarily by Norwegian settlers fleeing the unification of Norway under Harald Fairhair.
-The settlers brought Old Norse and preserved it in relative isolation.
-The Viking Age Eddas and Sagas were written down in Iceland in the 13th century — the most complete record of pre-Christian Norse mythology is Icelandic, not Norwegian or Swedish, because Iceland preserved the tradition.
+*Íslenska* is more conservative than any other North Germanic language.
+It retains the full Old Norse case system (nominative, accusative, dative, genitive), grammatical gender (masculine, feminine, neuter), and much of the original vocabulary that Danish, Swedish, and Norwegian simplified away.
+A speaker of modern Icelandic can read the medieval *Eddas* and Sagas with relatively little difficulty; a modern English speaker cannot read Chaucer without a glossary.
+This conservatism is partly deliberate.
+The Icelandic Language Committee (*Íslenska málnefnd*) resists loanwords by coining new terms from existing roots.
+The computer is a *tölva* (number prophetess, from *tala*, number, and *völva*, prophetess).
+The telephone is a *sími*, an old word for wire or thread.
+The goal is continuity with the medieval literary tradition, not nostalgia for its own sake.
+Iceland was settled in 874 CE, primarily by Norwegians fleeing Harald Fairhair's consolidation of power.
+The settlers brought Old Norse with them and preserved it in relative isolation.
+The *Eddas* and Sagas were written down in Iceland in the 13th century, which is why the most complete record of pre-Christian Norse mythology is Icelandic rather than Norwegian or Swedish.
+The tradition survived because Iceland kept it.

 Icelandic Naming: Patronymics and the Name Registry